iriusrisk/basic-rules-generator/README.md

 <img src="documentation/1.png" width="400">
 <img src="documentation/2.png" width="400">

+To modify the trustzone you have two options:
+* Search for "aaaaaaaa-bbbb-cccc-dddd-eeeeffff0000_::_trust-zone" and change it with your own trustzone uuid + ref
+* Create the rules and find and replace aaaaaaaa-bbbb-cccc-dddd-eeeeffff0000_::_trust-zone on the library using a text editor

 In the following image you can see how rules should be pasted into the library file that will be uploaded to IriusRisk: